eight04/idb-storage/README.md

 `name` is the name of the IndexedDB, which will be sent to `indexedDB.open`.

-`conflictAction` controls the behavior of `storage.set` when the key is already exists.
+`conflictAction` controls the behavior of `storage.set` when the key already exists.
 There are 4 available values:

 * `throw` - Throw an error.
 * `ignore` - Do nothing.
 The item won't be put into the database.